OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/projects.md

 The code that generates the web site is written in Perl and can be found [here](https://github.com/szabgab/Perl-Maven).

-## Other projects by Gabor
+## Other projects by active members of the community

-There are many other projects in [my GitHub account](https://github.com/szabgab/).
+There are many other projects in the [GitHub account of Gabor Szabo](https://github.com/szabgab/).
 Check those out.
 Some of them might be interesting to you.

 A bunch of those are examples for [GitHub Actions](https://code-maven.com/github-actions).